amirv/ha-maestro/README.md

 1. Install the MQTT addon
 2. Install this addon, configure and start

+## Home Assistant
+After finishing the installation, the addon will configure HA to have 2 new devices:
+1. climate.stove - a climate device to display and control the stove state
+2. sensor.stove - a sensor device with detailed status of the stove as attributes

 ## Credits

 [nbordin](https://github.com/nbordin/mcz_musa) and [Chibald maestrogateway](https://github.com/Chibald/maestrogateway) and [Anthony-55](https://github.com/Anthony-55/maestro)